wp-plugins/prosperent-suite/trunk/README.txt

 == Changelog ==

+= 2.2 =
+* Added option to mask URLs
+* Fixed redirection issue some were having
+* Adjusted subdirectory bug fix from last release
+* Fixed Product Insert Coupon URL bug
+* Adjusted some CSS properties

 = 2.1.9 =
 * Added new feature to content inserter.
-By placing [prosperNewQuery="TEXT HERE"] you can change the phrase that the content inserter uses as the query for that page's product insert.
+By placing [prosperNewTitle="TEXT HERE"] you can change the phrase that the content inserter would use normally.
 * Fixed subdirectory issue with the product store.
 * Removed Comparison Limit from Product Insert.
 Use normal limit now, and you can still make a comparison happen.